SEMICeu/Taxonomy/Entity_Legal_Form/README.md

 The CSV file contains a list of legal forms:
 * that are not logical linked (no order/ranking)
 * that are not physically linked (no reference between each other)
-* that are grouped by the "ELF Code" column because of multiple translations, see for example the ELF Code for Belgium [1TX8](https://github.com/SEMICeu/Taxonomy/blob/master/Entity_Legal_Form/2021-10-21-elf-code-list-v1.4.1.csv#L99-L101) in Dutch, French and German
+* that are grouped by the "ELF Code" column because of multiple translations, see for example the ELF Code for Belgium [1TX8](https://github.com/SEMICeu/Taxonomy/blob/master/Entity_Legal_Form/2023-09-28-elf-code-list-v1.5.csv#L115-L117) in Dutch, French and German

 In addition, the legal forms:
 * depend on a country (Column "Country of formation") which name might be different from the countries in the Publication Office
 * have a status (Column "ELF Status ACTV/INAC") active or inactive
 * might have, for each single language:
-  *  a transliteration in Latin, see for example the ELF Code for Greece [R3HO](https://github.com/SEMICeu/Taxonomy/blob/master/Entity_Legal_Form/2021-10-21-elf-code-list-v1.4.1.csv#L1388)
+  *  a transliteration in Latin, see for example the ELF Code for Greece [R3HO](https://github.com/SEMICeu/Taxonomy/blob/master/Entity_Legal_Form/2023-09-28-elf-code-list-v1.5.csv#L1413)
-  *  multiple abbrevations, see for example the ELF Code for Belgium [Y1Q4](https://github.com/SEMICeu/Taxonomy/blob/master/Entity_Legal_Form/2021-10-21-elf-code-list-v1.4.1.csv#L234), where they are concatenated via the ";" delimiter such as "PRIV ST.;PS"
+  *  multiple abbrevations, see for example the ELF Code for Belgium [Y1Q4](https://github.com/SEMICeu/Taxonomy/blob/master/Entity_Legal_Form/2023-09-28-elf-code-list-v1.5.csv#L250), where they are concatenated via the ";" delimiter such as "PRIV ST.;PS"

 ### Transformation

 The transformation has been performed via the tool [SPARQL-Anything](https://github.com/SPARQL-Anything/sparql.anything), which:
 * does not need to change the structure of the GLEIF CSV file, provided as input for the transformation
-* allows to perform just a SPARQL CONSTRUCT query, see [line 10](https://github.com/SEMICeu/Taxonomy/blob/master/Entity_Legal_Form/SPARQL-query-for-ELF.rq#L10), and can leverage SPARQL functions such as STRLANG to combine a string with a language tag, see [line 54](https://github.com/SEMICeu/Taxonomy/blob/master/Entity_Legal_Form/SPARQL-query-for-ELF.rq#L54)
+* allows to perform just a SPARQL CONSTRUCT query, see [line 10](https://github.com/SEMICeu/Taxonomy/blob/master/Entity_Legal_Form/SPARQL-query-for-ELF-v1.5.rq#L10), and can leverage SPARQL functions such as STRLANG to combine a string with a language tag, see [line 54](https://github.com/SEMICeu/Taxonomy/blob/master/Entity_Legal_Form/SPARQL-query-for-ELF-v1.5.rq#L54)
 * allows to query multiple files in different format via the SERVICE directive:
-  * the GLEIF ELF Code list in CSV format, see [line 34](https://github.com/SEMICeu/Taxonomy/blob/master/Entity_Legal_Form/SPARQL-query-for-ELF.rq#L34)
+  * the GLEIF ELF Code list in CSV format, see [line 34](https://github.com/SEMICeu/Taxonomy/blob/master/Entity_Legal_Form/SPARQL-query-for-ELF-v1.5.rq#L34)
-  * the ELF OP mapping in CSV format, see [line 66](https://github.com/SEMICeu/Taxonomy/blob/master/Entity_Legal_Form/SPARQL-query-for-ELF.rq#L66)
+  * the ELF OP matching in CSV format, see [line 66](https://github.com/SEMICeu/Taxonomy/blob/master/Entity_Legal_Form/SPARQL-query-for-ELF-v1.5.rq#L66)
-  * the Publications Office Country Authority Table in RDF format, see [line 71](https://github.com/SEMICeu/Taxonomy/blob/master/Entity_Legal_Form/SPARQL-query-for-ELF.rq#L71)
+  * the Publications Office Country Authority Table in RDF format, see [line 71](https://github.com/SEMICeu/Taxonomy/blob/master/Entity_Legal_Form/SPARQL-query-for-ELF-v1.5.rq#L71)
-* can leverage the [string split function](https://jena.apache.org/documentation/query/library-propfunc.html) from the underlying Jena Fuseki, to split a string using a delimiter, see [line 84]( https://github.com/SEMICeu/Taxonomy/blob/master/Entity_Legal_Form/SPARQL-query-for-ELF.rq#L84)
+* can leverage the [string split function](https://jena.apache.org/documentation/query/library-propfunc.html) from the underlying Jena Fuseki, to split a string using a delimiter, see [line 84]( https://github.com/SEMICeu/Taxonomy/blob/master/Entity_Legal_Form/SPARQL-query-for-ELF-v1.5.rq#L84)

 The SPARQL query:
-* filters only the legal forms in ACTIVE status, see [line 47](https://github.com/SEMICeu/Taxonomy/blob/master/Entity_Legal_Form/SPARQL-query-for-ELF.rq#L47)
+* filters only the legal forms in ACTIVE status, see [line 47](https://github.com/SEMICeu/Taxonomy/blob/master/Entity_Legal_Form/SPARQL-query-for-ELF-v1.5.rq#L47)
-* adds the transliteration to Latin only for certain languages like Bulgarian or Greek, see [line 57](https://github.com/SEMICeu/Taxonomy/blob/master/Entity_Legal_Form/SPARQL-query-for-ELF.rq#L57)
+* adds the transliteration to Latin only for certain languages like Bulgarian (bg) or Greek (el), see [line 57](https://github.com/SEMICeu/Taxonomy/blob/master/Entity_Legal_Form/SPARQL-query-for-ELF-v1.5.rq#L57)
-* make sure to have the same countries present in the Publications Office Country Authority Table by using the mapping retrieved in [lines 66-69](https://github.com/SEMICeu/Taxonomy/blob/master/Entity_Legal_Form/SPARQL-query-for-ELF.rq#L66-L69) with the filter in [lines 96-97](https://github.com/SEMICeu/Taxonomy/blob/master/Entity_Legal_Form/SPARQL-query-for-ELF.rq#L96-L97)
+* make sure to have the same countries present in the Publications Office Country Authority Table by using the matching retrieved in [lines 66-69](https://github.com/SEMICeu/Taxonomy/blob/master/Entity_Legal_Form/SPARQL-query-for-ELF-v1.5.rq#L66-L69) with the filter in [lines 96-97](https://github.com/SEMICeu/Taxonomy/blob/master/Entity_Legal_Form/SPARQL-query-for-ELF-v1.5.rq#L96-L97)

 The [server version of SPARQL-Anything](https://github.com/SPARQL-Anything/sparql.anything#using-the-server) has been downloaded directly in this folder so it can access to the GLEIF ELF Code list and to the Publications Office Country Authority Table and, via a web interface (pointing the browser to http://localhost:3000/sparql), it helps to type in the SPARQL query and to execute it.